-As we already know, we can utilize the intersection of our human senses to change the perceived taste of food and beverages.
+We can utilize the intersection of our human senses to change the perceived taste of food and beverages.
 If our coffee came out either too acidic or too bitter, we have a few possibilities at hand.
-Obviously, I'm not going to tell you to redecorate your room or repaint your walls in order to reproduce the results of the scientific study we discussed when talking about the influence of interior design on our perception of flavour.
-We'll focus on more sensible options.
+Obviously, I’m not going to tell you to redecorate your room or repaint your walls in order to reproduce the results of the scientific study we discussed when talking about the influence of interior design on our perception of flavour.
+We’ll focus on more sensible options.

-How to decrease acidity of espresso
+How to decrease the acidity of espresso

 To make your coffee taste less acidic or sour, you can use a cup with angular shapes present on a cup’s surface.
 Angular visual stimuli will force your brain to override (to an extent) the perceived flavour, as angularity is visually congruent with bitterness.

-How to decrease bitterness of espresso
+How to decrease the bitterness of espresso

 To make your coffee taste less bitter, you can use a cup with rounded shapes on a cup’s surface.
 Rounded visual stimuli is seen by our brain as sweet-congruent, and thus it fools itself when processing the taste of the drink, making it somewhat sweeter.